iceBear67/BullySeeker/README.md

 `java -jar ./BullySeeker-1.0-SNAPSHOT-all.jar nginx.log <unit> <rate>`
 Explaination:
 `Unit` -> a unit time
 `Rate` -> how much offset should be treated as attack and println?

+Java 11 Required.